OWH-projects/python-training/README.md

 <li><a href="https://www.python.org/download/releases/2.7/">Download Python</a></li>
 <li>Running scripts from the Python interpreter vs. executing a python file</li>
 <li>Data types!
 Numbers, strings, booleans, lists, tuples, dictionaries</li>
-<li>Supplementing the standard library with handy modules -- it's sort of like putting grandma in a nursing home in a socialist country</li>
+<li>Supplementing the standard library with handy modules -- sort of like putting grandma in a nursing home in a socialist country, but with grabbers</li>
 </ul>

 ###Identify a project